-Policy 1: Advance notification will depend on the project and its timeline.
-The project work plan, with specific dates and timelines, will be published and sent to affected groups and interested citizens.
-Public notification will continue throughout the process, with emphasis on periods when input can have the greatest impact.
-The RVMPO will provide adequate time for public review of draft documents prior to opportunities for comment or testimony.
+Policy 1: The RVMPO will provide adequate time for public review of draft documents prior to opportunities for comment or testimony.
 The length of comment period and review periods will vary based on the nature of the plan or program, but during the development of major plans or projects such as the RTP, TIP, UPWP, and Air Quality Conformity will have at least a 30-day comment period.
 Amendments to existing plans and programs will have at least a 21-day comment period.
 Development of or major updates to the Public Participation Plan will have at least a 45-day public comment period (refer to Section 5: Public Participation Tools, Comment Periods).